migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 2024-08-22 Thu: Began editorizing the 2025 roadmap and [drafting Twitter content](https://www.notion.so/harmonyone/Roadmap-Twitter-Content-26fc22b0039c44d18260c057dadc76d8) to post over the coming weeks.
 Tweeted first thread on the roadmap.
-Testing of ideogram, insights include:
+Testing of ideogram, insights include: Midjourney is still the topic image generator in terms of high detail and artistry.
+However, Ideogram's generations with a 'realstic' theme were on-par quality wise to Midjourney.
+Their cartoon, hand drawn generations left more to be desired.

 2024-08-21 Wed: Added questions and comments to the 2025 roadmap, focusing on Hod1's gameification, gx.country's marketing strategy, and hiring initiatives.
 [Promoted](https://x.com/harmonyprotocol/status/1826366024444510424) and attended ONE Show Episode 10.
 Synced with Theo on upkeeping the Discord & streamlining all social media content into a community channel.